-As a participant you will be issued a pre-loaded Got Wheels! membership card and will be able to schedule rides on-demand 24 hours a day/7 days a week.
+As a participant in our no-cost membership program you will be issued a Got Wheels! membership card and will be able to schedule rides on-demand 24 hours a day/7 days a week.
 Each month participants are able to take up to 6 one-way trips or 3 round trips for only $5.00 per one-way ride.
-Destinations must be within the Daly City, Colma or Brisbane area and /or Kaiser, South San Francisco.
-Rides must begin and end in Daly City, Colma, Brisbane or at Kaiser, South San Francisco.
+Destinations must be within the Daly City, Colma, Brisbane, South San Francisco, San Bruno, Millbrae, Burlingame, Hillsborough, Half Moon Bay, Montara, Moss Beach, and El Granada.
+Rides must begin and end within the geographic area and San Francisco International Airport

 For more information call the Got Wheels!
 Program Coordinator: (650) 403-4300, extension 4329.

-Funding is provided by the County of San Mateo.
+Funding is provided by the County of San Mateo and Caltrans.

 Trained volunteer counselors offer one-on-one or group support and companionship to diverse community members (aged 55+).
-The program offers services in English, Mandarin, Spanish, Tagalog, and to our LGBTQ+ community.
+The program offers services in English, Mandarin, Spanish, Tagalog, and to our LGBTQIA+ community.

-Click the button below to learn more about Senior Peer Counseling.
+Click the button below to learn more about Peer Counseling.

 The center offers many programs and services that empower older adults to improve their health, social lives, and personal fulfillment.
 Participants have access to a variety of group social activities, fitness classes, health screenings, organic garden club, as well as information and assistance resources.
 They may also share a nutritious breakfast and lunch each day, as well as accessing biweekly brown bag lunches and weekly groceries.